 You choose the available USB profiles for a port in the Select USB Profiles for Port section of the Port page.
 The USB profiles chosen in the Port page become the profiles available to the user in VKC when connecting to a KVM target server from the port.
-The default is the Windows 2000/XP/Vista profile.
-For information about USB profiles, see USB Profiles (on page 89).
+The default is the Windows 2000® operating system, Windows XP® operating system, Windows Vista® operating system profile.
+For information about USB profiles, see USB Profiles (on page 93).

 Note: To set USB profiles for a port, you must have a VM-CIM connected with firmware compatible with the current firmware version of the Dominion KX II.
-See Upgrading CIMs (on page 197).
+See Upgrading CIMs (on page 204).